-Author has written 65 stories for Batman, Young Justice, Batman, Rise of the Guardians, Transformers/Beast Wars, Firefly, Justice League, Harry Potter, Batman Beyond, Zootopia, Star Wars Rebels, Star Wars, Voltron: Legendary Defender, Merlin, and Star Wars: The Clone Wars.
+Author has written 69 stories for Batman, Young Justice, Batman, Rise of the Guardians, Transformers/Beast Wars, Firefly, Justice League, Harry Potter, Batman Beyond, Zootopia, Star Wars Rebels, Star Wars, Voltron: Legendary Defender, Merlin, Guardians of the Galaxy, and Star Wars: The Clone Wars.

 Oh goodness, this is where I write about myself, isn't it?
 Man, these things get old after a while...